 Data migration is one of the primary uses of geoprocessing on CAD data sources.
 CAD drawings including AutoCAD Civil 3D and its design content can be a useful source of information to build asset views stored in ArcGIS from the construction and design information found in CAD files.

 There are many geoprocessing tools that work with CAD data.
-Common tools for working with CAD data for the purpose of data interoperability, data migration, and analysis include, but are not limited to the following:
+Common tools for working with CAD data for the purpose of data interoperability, data migration, and analysis include, but are not limited to, the following:

 - Copy—Makes a copy of the input data.
 You can use this tool to copy feature classes or the entire CAD file.

 - Copy Features—Copies features from the input feature class or layer to a new feature class.
-Converting CAD data to GIS data is as simple as copying it since it is already converted in memory when it is read.
+Converting CAD data to GIS data is as straightforward as copying it since it is already converted in memory when it is read.

 - Export to CAD—Exports ArcGIS feature layers to CAD files.
 Exported AutoCAD files contain ArcGIS feature layers readable by ArcGIS for AutoCAD and ArcGIS Desktop.
 You can accept the useful defaults of the tool or use the many options to override the defaults with data-driven field values to create complex CAD drawings to exacting CAD standards.